ioi-2017/tps/docs/README.md

 A test-set can be an actual subtask (`@subtask`), or just a test-set (`@testset`) that can be included in the other subtasks.

+There are two special test generation commands, available to be used in `gen/data`:
+* `copy`: Gets a single argument;
+  a file path
+  that is copied as a test case input.
+* `manual`: Gets a single argument;
+  a file name which shall be available in directory `gen/manual` and is copied as a test case input.

 Below is an example:

 ```
 @subtask samples
-manual sample-01.in
-manual sample-02.in
+copy ../public/examples/01.in
+copy ../public/examples/02.in
-#uses a manually generated test from manual directory
+# Copies the sample test case inputs from directory "public/examples".

-# a comment is here
+# A comment is here
 @testset ABC
 gencode random 2
-#another comment
+# Another comment
 gencode slow_up 19 asdgs

 @subtask 2^n